2008 Edition

 Take time, and a picnic, in visiting the Anderson Park Art Gallery in Invercargill, as the gallery is situated in beautiful park settings.
 Invercargill was once known as the City of Blazes and the newly created Invercargill Fire Museum is also worth a look if you enjoy the history the fire service provides.

-If you travel west out of Invercargill along the Southern Scenic route you'll find a delightful selection of small museums and heritage sites as you drive the coast.
-In Riverton the Wallace Early Settlers Museum and up the road Tuatapere Bushmen's Museum have collections and stories well worth your time.
+If you travel west out of Invercargill along the Southern Scenic route you''ll find a delightful selection of small museums and heritage sites as you drive the coast.
+In Riverton the Cultural Heritage Museum and up the road Tuatapere Bushmen''s Museum have collections and stories well worth your time.
 Follow the route and you will find numerous smaller galleries and museums which explore the spirit of Southland.

 There are many heritage trails sprinkled through the province, each of which will enable you to further understand the stories of the Southland region.
 Experiencing the culture and heritage of Southland will, we are certain, give you something to treasure for the rest of your life.
 There is nowhere else in the world like Southland.